Hyperbolic three-manifolds that embed geodesically: Manifolds with right-angled corners

 Fig. \ref{cells:fig}-(left) shows that a second-layer facet is incident to 5 third-layer facets and 1 fourth-layer one.
 Each third-layered facet $F$ is incident to three second-layered ones, all incident to a single vertex $v$.
 The facet $F$ is attached to three similar third-layered facets of other 120-cells, which are also incident to $v$, and by repeating this we get that $F$ is contained in a facet $Q$ of $\partial W$ consisting of eight dodecahedra, all sharing the same vertex $v$ which lies in the center of $Q$.
 The polyhedron $Q$ is shown in Fig.~\ref{fig5alt1:fig} and has 42 faces: 24 pentagons, 12 hexagons, and 6 octagons.

 Every fourth-layered facet $F$ is incident to a single second-layered one, and is hence attached to a single fourth-layered one in some adjacent 120-cell: the two form altogether the polyhedron $R$ shown in Fig.~\ref{fig5balt1:fig}, which has 17 faces: 12 pentagons and 5 hexagons.

 Summing up, the boundary $\partial W$ is tessellated into polyhedra of three types $Q$, $R$, and $D$, with 42, 17, and 12 faces respectively.
+The polyhedra of type $Q$ correspond to the vertices of the tessellation of $M$, those of type $R$ correspond to the pentagons of the tessellation.
+Since $M$ is nice, every vertex is incident to 8 distinct dodecahedra, and every pentagon is incident to two distinct dodecahedra.
+This implies that every polyhedron of type $Q$ is made of 8 dodecahedra that belong to 8 different 120-cells.
+Therefore $Q$ is embedded, and in particular it is not self-adjacent along its faces.
+The same holds for the polyhedra of type $R$ and $D$.

-The adjacency graph of these facets is a graph where every vertex has valence $\leq 42$, and hence it can be colored with at most 43 colors.
-(Every finite graph with valence bounded by $k$ can be $(k+1)$-colored, simply by ordering the vertices and then assigning them colors in a sequence.)
+The latter technical fact implies that the adjacency graph of the facets of $\partial W$ is a graph without loops, where every vertex has valence $\leq 42$, and hence it can be colored with at most 43 colors.
+(Every finite graph without loops and with valence bounded by $k$ can be $(k+1)$-colored, simply by ordering the vertices and then assigning them colors in a sequence.)
 The proof is complete.

 We now turn to the non-compact octahedral case, which is a bit different.
 A right-angled ideal 24-cell is attached to every ideal regular octahedron $O$ in $M$ to form $W'$.
 The 24-cell layers into 1, 8, 6, 8, 1 octahedra, and it has the remarkable property that it can be colored with three colors, say yellow, red, and blue, each assigned to 8 faces.
 The 8 octahedra in the odd layers have the same color, say yellow.
 Each even layer contains four red and four blue octahedra.